ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 The second bullet point is the one that breaks my heart.

-Unnecessary control hints and descriptions almost is almost always a case of someone whose heart is in the right place, but is irresponsibility using ARIA without knowing both:
+Unnecessary control hints and descriptions almost is almost always a case of someone whose heart is in the right place, but is irresponsibly using ARIA without knowing both:

 - Its technical specifications, and
 - The negative social implications that come with creating “special” instructions only for disabled people.

-### 2. `aria-label`‘s known support concerns when declared on an interactive element
+### 2. `aria-label`’s known support concerns when declared on an interactive element

 Compared to [a lot of its brethren](https://a11ysupport.io/tech/aria/aria-controls_attribute), `aria-label` enjoys good support.
 However, this does not mean it has [perfect support](https://www.a11yproject.com/posts/aria-has-perfect-support/).
 Of note from [the Accessibility Support page](https://a11ysupport.io/tech/aria/aria-label_attribute), `aria-label`: